 The normal recommended serving size of oatmeal is half a cup.
-Add cinnamon for flavour and consume some milk and fruit.
-Have a small helping of low-fat yoghurt.
+Add cinnamon for flavor and consume some milk and fruit.
+Have a small helping of low-fat yogurt.
 This will aid in digestion.
-For dinner, consider foods like grilled chicken, fish or a small lean steak.
+For dinner, consider foods like grilled chicken, fish, or a small lean steak.

 Health benefits of oatmeal diet

 The nutritional value of oats makes it a dietary powerhouse.

 The multiple nutrients obtained from a half cup of rolled oats cooked in water are:

 - Fat: 1.5 grams